 Would you like to learn more about us gay travel bloggers and experience our queer adventures together with us?
-Then stay tuned and follow us on Facebook, Twitter, YouTube, Pinterest, and Instagram!
-See you in Florida, the Florida Keys, or on one of our next Gay Pride trips worldwide!
+Then stay tuned and follow us on Facebook, X, YouTube, Pinterest, and Instagram!
+See you on one of our next Pride trips worldwide!

 Karl & Daan.

-We would especially like to thank Visit Malta, AirMalta, and both our hotels for the invitation, support, and opportunity to experience Malta in an accessible and authentic way.
+We would especially like to thank Visit Malta, AirMalta, and all hotels for the invitation, support, and opportunity to experience Malta in an accessible and authentic way.